adamalbrecht/angular-date-picker-polyfill/README.md

 ## Contributing

 Contributions are welcome.
-Whenever possible, please include test coverage with your contribution.
+Non-CSS changes that don't include test coverage will not be merged.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)